 Elegant in its simplicity, his assessment of medical training is also uniquely characteristic of Mayo Clinic.
 At Mayo, patient care and medical science are inseparable.
 And as this blog takes its name from Dr. Charlie’s quote, it also is ultimately about both.

 The goal of Advancing the Science is to provide a virtual home for the extensive community interested in Mayo Clinic medical science and how it impacts treatments worldwide.
-It includes everyone who fits that description, whether student, scientist, science journalist, research collaborator, or one of Mayo’s more than 500,000 annual patient visitors or family members.
+It includes everyone who fits that description, whether student, scientist, science journalist, research collaborator, or one of Mayo’s more than 1.3 million annual patient visitors or family members.

 Advancing the Science is a social site for comment and discussion.
 We provide an opportunity for original posts.
 And you will also find links to other informative Mayo Clinic blogs and sites.